LispCookbook/cl-cookbook/lispworks.md

 ### Searching keybindings by name

-It is possible to search for a keybinding associated to a function, or a function name from its keybinding, with the Help -> Editing -> Key to Command / Command to Key menu entries.
+It is possible to search for a keybinding associated to a function, or a function name from its keybinding, with the menu (Help -> Editing -> Key to Command / Command to Key) or with `C-h` followed by a key, as in Emacs.
+For example type `C-h k` then enter a keybinding to get the command name.
+See more with `C-h ?`.

 ### Tweaking the IDE